Development Process and

 What happens next for this proposal?

 On 12 April 2024, the NSW Government officially declined permission to the City of Ryde Council to commence a compulsory acquisition process of TG Millner Field site from the North Ryde RSL.
 The Minister’s decision recognises the fact that Ryde Council has a $224M shortfall in its capital budget and simply does not have the capacity to purchase TG Millner.
-At a time when Ryde Civic Centre is still a hole in the ground, it would be financially irresponsible to purchase this privately-owned land at rate payers’ expense.
-We hope this decision will re-focus Council on other major projects and deliver a civic centre the Ryde community deserves.
+At a time when Ryde Civic Centre is still a hole in the ground, it would be financially irresponsible to purchase this privately-owned land at ratepayers’ expense.
+We hope this decision will re-focus Council on other major projects and deliver a Civic Centre the Ryde community deserves.

 Who is responsible for the design of the Marsfield Common?